Hasandev08/Interview-questions/Data Structures & problems.md

 2) We will then multiply the random number with that difference
 3) Then we will add the lower limit i.e., min to rand to get a random number between those 2 values
 ```
+## 27- When do you use recursion over iteration?
+People use recursion only when it is very complex to write iterative code.
+For example, tree traversal techniques like preorder, postorder can be made both iterative and recursive.
+But usually we use recursive because of its simplicity.